CocoaPress/docs/docs/Printer/Cleaning.md

 ## Prep

-- [ ] Unscrew the nozzle from the housing
+- [ ] Unscrew the nozzle from the housing.
-- [ ] Use pushrod to remove plunger if still present
+- [ ] Use pushrod to remove plunger from housing if still present.

 ## Cleaning